CQCDigital/design-system/app/views/get-started/deploying-your-prototype/README.md

-This guide explains how to deploy prototypes to MOJ's Heroku account.
+This guide explains how to deploy prototypes to CQC's Heroku account.

 After following this guide your prototype will automatically deploy any changes that you push to GitHub.